ericchase-library/ts-templates-vscode-extension/README.md

 https://github.com/ericchase-library/ts-templates-vscode-extension

-This project houses the base Visual Studio Code extension template project that I use to create new Visual Studio Code extension template projects.
+This project houses the base Visual Studio Code extension template project that I use to create new Visual Studio Code extension projects.

 ## TypeScript Library and Template Project